 Electronics recycling in Greater Boston area and surrounding eastern states

-Companies both large and small are changing the way they do business – to keep up with the relentless pace of change and the race is on, all over the world.
+Companies both large and small in cities such as Boston are changing the way they do business – to keep up with the relentless pace of change and the race is on, all over the world.
 Companies are rethinking their business – finding new ways to optimize IT assets.

 The number one strategy is outsourcing: engaging qualified partners to take responsibility for huge operational burdens like logistics, lean supply, HR, CRM – and now TCM (Technology Change Management).
-The objectives are to reduce costs and risks, relieve IT infrastructure, and release companies to refocus on growth, productivity and ROI.
+The objectives are to reduce costs and risks, relieve IT infrastructure by taking steps such as electronics recycling, and release companies to refocus on growth, productivity and ROI.

 - One goal is to achieve better balance between investing in next generation technology